 I made a few batches, one with less cheese and more eggs, and this one with the opposite.
 We enjoyed more cheese personally but you could cut the cheese amount in half and add 2 more eggs instead if you’d rather.

-If you don’t the steam will create a lot of water on the top of your eggs.
+Yes, if you don’t the steam will create a lot of water on the top of your eggs.
 This will not only make the texture weird, but it won’t cook properly with the additional liquid added to each hole.

 Tips for Success

-You always want to allow steam to naturally release for 4 minutes at the end to achieve the right fluffy texture.
+Just like our larger version of Instant Pot Quiche, you always want to allow steam to naturally release for 4 minutes at the end to achieve the right fluffy texture.
 Take mold out immediately after that, remove foil immediately.
 Pop egg bites out of the mold immediately and put them on a paper towel that is placed on a plate.

 There will be a bit of water at the bottom of each hole because of the steam and you don’t want the egg to sit in that too long, the texture won’t be good.
 I suggest putting them on paper towels at first to absorb any liquid that has accumulated at the bottom of the mold.